 The Food and Drug Administration (FDA) has approved dermal fillers made from absorbable (permanent) or temporary substances for the rectification of mild to moderate to severe facial wrinkles and skin creases, like nasolabial folds, which are the wrinkles on the sides of the mouth that stretches towards the nose often known as “marionette lines” or “smile lines”, acne scars over the age of 21 years.

-The FDA has approved various absorbable dermal fillers for applications such as cheek and lip augmentation in people over the age of 21, and the rectification of contour depletions, such as acne scars, skin folds, wrinkles etc.
+The FDA has approved various absorbable dermal fillers for applications such as cheek and lip augmentation in people over the age of 21, and the rectification of contour depletion, such as acne scars, skin folds, wrinkles etc.

 The FDA has approved 1 filler for hand augmentation, which elevates the mass of the back of the hands.

-People may require more than 1 injection to get a pleasing filling/smoothening effect.
+People may require more than 1 injection to get a pleasing filling/smoothing effect.
 Achieving Successful results will be based upon the condition of the skin, the expertise of the specialist, and quantity and type of filler used.
 The time that the effect lasts depends on the filler substance used and the part where it is injected.

 The FDA has approved some dermal filler for the correction and/or restoration of the signs of facial fat loss (lipoatrophy) in people with HIV.